 Students are responsible for discussing tuition concerns with their own departments.
 Courses taken for the certificate generally also fulfill requirements in the student's primary program (i.e. core or elective credit).

 Can I propose a course to count towards the certificate if the course does not have a health or global health focus?

 Yes.
-Courses that are not listed as global health courses but do relate global health, low-resource settings, low- and middle-income countries, undeserved populations, economic development, and the like can be considered for certificate credit.
+Courses that are not listed as VIGH global health courses but do relate global health, low-resource settings, low- and middle-income countries, undeserved populations, economic development, and the like can be considered for certificate credit.
 Your final deliverable for the course must focus on an aspect of global health (ex: the course is about economic development in low- and middle-income countries and your final deliverable is a literature review on the long-term economic impact of child feeding programs).
-To have a non-listed global health course be considered for the certificate requirements, please submit this form at least one month before registering for a potential course.
+To have a non-listed global health course be reviewed and considered for the certificate requirements, please submit the course proposal form.

 What if I have already taken a global health-related course and I would like it to count towards the certificate?

 If the course relates global health, low-resource settings, low- and middle-income countries, undeserved populations, economic development, and the like, and your final deliverable focused on an aspect of global health, you may submit a course proposal for consideration.
 You will need to upload the course syllabus as well as your final product.